 In a traditional bullfight three bullfighters have to bullfight six bulls.
 It means that two bulls correspond to each Matador.
 How do they decide which two bulls will be killed by each bullfighter?
 This is decided by a random draw

-The morning of the day on which the bullfight is held, representatives of the three Matadores, go to the bthumb_Clip #18_1024ullfighting ring in order to examine the bulls and attend later the random draw that will decide which bulls will be fight by each bullfighter.
+The morning of the day on which the bullfight is held, representatives of the three Matadores, go to the bullfighting ring in order to examine the bulls and attend later the random draw that will decide which bulls will be fight by each bullfighter.
 Bullfighters always desire to fight a good bull, a bull not too big and strong, without too large horns and high neck and with good sight so that it can react to colors and movement..